HackYourFuture/hackyourfuture.github.io/content/en/what.md

-# HackYourFuture trains refugees to become full-stack software developers.
+# HackYourFuture trains the next generation of full-stack software developers.

-Our coding school teaches a 7-month web development program to refugees with or without a background in coding.
-The curriculum is created and taught by our volunteer network of over forty professional developers.
-They teach our students how to work on projects in a modern tech team.
-How to be problem-solvers.
-At HackYourFuture, students learn to think like developers.
+Our coding school teaches a 7-month web development program to refugees, asylum seekers and other groups with limited access to education and the labour market.
+Our goal is not only to educate our students, but also to guide them towards employment and integrate them into the developer community.

-Training refugees in computer programming significantly boosts their chances of fulfilling, long-term employment.
+Training our students in computer programming significantly boosts their chances of fulfilling, long-term employment.
 Plus, it fills a gap on the job market.
 Everyone wins.

-Our approach works: Over 90% of our graduates have gone on to find jobs in the tech industry.
+Our approach works: Over 85% of our graduates have gone on to find jobs in the tech industry.